bloominstituteoftechnology/Precourse/Lesson2-Intro-to-JS/README.md

     function myFunc() {}
 ```

-A function will start with the function keyword, this tell whatever is running your program that what follows is a function and to treat it as such.
+A function will start with the 'function' keyword, this tells whatever is running your program that what follows is a function and to treat it as such.
 After that comes the name of the function, we like to give functions names that describe what they do.
 Then comes an open and a close parentheses.
 And finally, open and close brackets.
 In between these brackets is where all of our function code will go.

 ```javascript
     function logsHello() {